 Let’s start here: Looking to the night of the election, initial uncertainty expressed itself in a precipitous fall in the Dow Jones Index fund futures, as well as a corresponding explosion of value in Bitcoin.
 The DJI futures dropped by 1000 points, and Bitcoin blew up by around 50 points, at peak.
 Very quickly, though, as is common with Republican administrations, the markets found their footing and has since risen to record highs.

-Meanwhile, Bitcoin has been subject to a more global set of value-inflencers, but one can clearly see the effects of the election and subsequent resignation on the market price in this 30-day view.
+Meanwhile, blockchain has been subject to a more global set of value-inflencers, but one can clearly see the effects of the election and subsequent resignation on the market price in this 30-day view.

 What does this mean long-term, though?
 Should we expect things to remain this stable in the next several weeks and months?
 I don’t think anyone can definitively say that or anything else.
 For one, Trump has yet to take office, but even more importantly, it’s still unclear how much of what he’s said is going to make it into actual policy.
 Trump has literally held every position on every issue during the course of the campaign.
 Many of the most bombastic campaign promises have now been repudiated in the first few hours after his winning the election.